 Performed by the Carpetbag Theatre ensemble, featuring: Linda Parris-Bailey, Andresia “Real” Moseley, Bert Tanner & Carlton “Starr” Releford

 Speed Killed My Cousin is a timely, moving new play about an African American woman soldier who returns from Iraq with post-traumatic stress disorder (PTSD), and is haunted by Moral Injury.
 The story unfolds as Debra, the main character, drives down the Long Island Expressway (L.I.E.) in New York.
 As she struggles with flashbacks and memories, she tries to talk with her father about his experiences in the Vietnam war, and is visited by his cousin — a Vietnam veteran who died mysteriously in a car crash shortly after his return.
 She also remembers her mother, and the women she left behind in Iraq, some of whom did not survive.
 Memories and flashbacks unfold before her, and in her rear-view mirror, as she drives.
 Ultimately she must decide whether to let go of the wheel, or to choose life.

-The Feb 2nd performance is presented in conjunction with the 4th National Summit on Arts & Health in the Military, co-organized by Americans for the Arts.
+Presented in conjunction with the 4th National Summit on Arts & Health in the Military, co-organized by Americans for the Arts.

 Want more? …

 Visit Art2Action’s Veterans in Tampa page, for lots more resources!

 Read this fantastic REVIEW!
 “Driving Sideways”: At the South Dallas Cultural Center, the Carpetbag Theatre’s powerful Speed Killed My Cousin explores PTSD and the effects of war,” by Mark Lowery (TheaterJones, Friday, October 31, 2014).